Hunca/345/README.md

 ### Running the program:

 The program takes inputs from the keyboard and will not require the use of a mouse.

+Player one  | depicted as a black circle when aiming.

+Player two  | depicted as a magenta circle when aiming.

 #### Here is a list of input keys for our program:
 ```
 Left/Right Arrow Keys   | Changes direction of the cue on the cue ball.
 Up/Down Arrow Keys      | Changes the power input of the shot.
 Spacebar                | Initiates the shot to be made.
+R                       | Resets the game state to the start state.
 ```
 Exiting the program can be done by pressing:
 #### On Windows: